DecoXD/rpg-web/README.md

 # RPG-WEB
-A system where you can to manager character sheets and RPG histories created by youself.
+A system where you can manager character sheets and RPG histories created by youself.